YWCA’S HISTORY IN HIGH POINT

-Membership in the Adams Memorial YWCA grew in the 1950’s as women desired to learn new skills, exercise and help others – and the programs of the YWCA were there to answer the need.
-However, it was evident that the Adams home was no longer sufficient to address all the activities.
-A permanent custom built facility was needed.
-In 1955 a former YWCA President, Miss Alice Caldwell, left a generous bequest that became the cornerstone of the $361,000 building drive.
-Within a year, the drive was completed.
-Construction began in 1960 and the present facility was officially opened in March of 1961.
+Membership at the Adams Memorial YWCA grew as women desired to learn new skills, exercise, and help others – and the programs of the YWCA were there to answer the need.
+However, it was evident that the Adams home was insufficient to address the growing programming.
+A permanent custom-built facility was needed.
+In 1955 former YWCA President Miss Alice Caldwell left a generous bequest that became the cornerstone of the $361,000 building campaign.
+Within a year, the campaign was completed.
+Construction began in 1960, and the present facility was officially opened in March of 1961.

-The 2000’s have seen a renewed emphasis on meeting the High Point community needs.
-In 2004 the Women’s Resource Center, founded by the Junior League of High Point, became a leading program of the YWCA-HP.
+To meet the High Point community’s needs.
+In 2004 the Women’s Resource Center, founded by the Junior League of High Point, was a leading program of YWCA High Point.
 In 2008, the Studio Arts program was established.
 In 2013, the Latino Family Center was brought under the YWCA umbrella.
-Today, the YWCA has 7 core areas of programming – Social Justice and Advocacy, Women’s Resource Center, Youth Services, Studio Arts, Aquatics and Wellness, Latino Family Center and Adolescent Parenting.

-In 2010, the YWCA celebrated its 90th anniversary by kicking off the 90×10 campaign.
-This initial capital allowed us to contract with Freeman Kennett Architects to create a master plan for renovation of the nearly 60 year old facility.
+YWCA High Point celebrated its 90th anniversary by kicking off the 90×10 campaign.
+This initial capital campaign allowed us to contract with Freeman Kennett Architects to create a master plan for renovating our 60+-year-old facility.
 Led by honorary Co-Chairs Ann and Van York and Chair Shelley Delmestri Hutchens, the first gifts were received in 2013.
-The Growing Our Future campaign entered its third and final phase in November 2019.
-As of February 2020 nearly $3,400,000 has been raised.
+The Growing Our Future campaign entered its third and final phase in 2022.
+As of February 2020, nearly $3,500,000 had been raised.

 YWCA High Point’s 100th Birthday…